 4. Understand Your Purpose aka Your Why

 What’s your purpose?
-Why are you doing what you are doing?
+Why are you doing what you’re doing?
 Purpose gives you a reason.
 It is the driving force that provides the energy and motivation to want to plan the best year ever.
 It will avail the strength to continue pushing and shaking off discouragements even when things are tough.
 It will keep you grounded and focused.
 A purpose will stop you from getting immersed in the small wins and forgetting the bigger vision.
-Know your “why” and you will be able to create the best year ever every New Year.
+Know your “why” and you will be able to plan the year right every New Year.

 5. Create Actionable Steps to Achieve Success